nichoth/nichoth/src/_posts/ucan-demo.md

 There is a kind of verbose description at the demo website -- https://ucan-demo.netlify.app/ .

-We are using an invitation code that gets sent to a server to check if the code is valid.
+We are using an invitation code that gets sent to a server that validates the code.
+This is an example app that runs entirely client-side, but in real life you would use a proper backend.